 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-In the United States, there were 67,900 jobs for Nursing Instructor or Professor in 2016.
+There were about 67,900 jobs for Nursing Instructor or Professor in 2016 (in the United States).
 New jobs are being produced at a rate of 24% which is above the national average.
 The Bureau of Labor Statistics predicts 16,300 new jobs for Nursing Instructor or Professor by 2026.
-Due to new job openings and attrition, there will be an average of 7,300 job openings in this field each year.
+The BLS estimates 7,300 yearly job openings in this field.

 The states with the most job growth for Nursing Professor are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Alaska, Nebraska, or Maryland.
 These states have the worst job growth for this type of profession.